Ali Raza

 Therefore, the Zakat amount on cash assets amounting to Rs.
 250,000 would be Rs.
 6,250.

 Note: It's important to ensure that the wealth is rightfully owned and that there are no outstanding debts or obligations tied to it.
-Additionally, Zakat is not applicable to funds used for immediate expenses or essential needs.
+Additionally, Zakat does not apply to funds used for immediate expenses or essential needs.

 Therefore, individuals are encouraged to calculate their Zakat accurately and fulfill this religious obligation accordingly.